tinganho/fa/Readme.md

 ```

 ### Adapters
-We use *Adapters* for mapping object to JSON or the other way around to communicate with a *Backend Service*.
+We use *Adapters* for mapping objects to JSON or the other way around to communicate with a *Backend Service*.

 ```ts
 const defaultModelAdapater: ModelAdapter = {